 As you set up links to retailers on your site, work out how you’ll manage them.
 Do you just do simple links which only point to product pages?
 Or do you make them more dynamic, so they pull information from the retailer’s site like price and special offers?
 Check out specialist suppliers like Numerator who can (for a fee) set up these dynamic links for you.

 If you want links from the retailer site back to your brand site, you need to have the conversation with the retailer well in advance.
 This can be challenging.
-In general, retailers don’t like to direct traffic away from their site.
+In general, retailers don’t like to direct traffic away from their sites.
 Their logic is clear.
-The longer a customer stays on their site, the more they spend. (a similar thought process applies to physical stores).
+The longer a customer stays on their site, the more they spend.
+(A similar thought process applies to physical stores).

 To get a backlink from a retailer, you need to show they’ll make more money if customers visit your site.
 You need research and a strong commercial argument to back up your case. (or you just pay them for the link.
 That can work too).
 You have to show how your content or services will boost their sales.